Sid-352/Truly-Handwired-Bento-Macropad/README.md

 ## How to get the pins to act nice

-This hurdle is due to how the mechanical switches and EC11 pins are, flat prongs meant to go in designated prong holes.
-This is great, but, it also makes dupont female pins slip easily, so, take a pair of pliers (or a nailclipper will be suffice) and on one end of the wires apply pressure on the head until you hear a click sound, and the plastic front comes off.
-This crushes the head to accept flat prongs much more easily (and yes it still works).
+This hurdle is due to how the mechanical switches and EC11 pins are, flat prongs, which are meant to go in designated prong holes.
+This is great but, it also makes dupont female pins slip easily.
+To fix this, take a pair of pliers (or a nailclipper will suffice, teeth are NOT recommended for obvious reasons) and on one end of the wires apply pressure on the head until you hear a click sound, and the plastic front easily comes off.
+This crushes the head to accept flat prongs much more easily (and yes the wire will still work).

 Insert the wire and rotate it a little, and it should not slip anymore.